 The easiest way to find music scores in the SUNY Adirondack Library is to go to the upper floor of the library and browse in the music call number area M 1000 to M 1500.
 Ask a librarian to direct you if needed.
 You'll find the scores section easily - most are oversized books in the same section.

 To find a book about your musician or a music topic:

 You may borrow circulating books for four weeks.

 Below are a few examples of books about music and musicians that the library has to offer.
 New items added to the library collection are listed at the bottom of this page.

 To find a music CD:

-All of the CDs are located on the top shelf of the first full height shelf at the head of the stairs in the library.
+All of the CDs are located on the second floor of the library near the reference desk.
 They are organized by call number.
 For assistance, ask the librarian at the reference desk.

 CDs may be borrowed for two weeks.

 Here are a few examples of music CDs and DVDs the library has to offer: